Matilda Hays

-Matilda Mary Hays (8 September 1820 – 3 July 1897) was a 19th-century English writer, journalist and part-time actress.
+Matilda Mary Hays (8 September 1820 – 3 July 1897) was an English writer, journalist and part-time actress.
 With Eliza Ashurst, Hays translated several of George Sand's works into English.
 She co-founded the English Woman's Journal.
 Her love interests included the actress Charlotte Cushman, with whom she had a 10-year relationship, and the poet Adelaide Anne Procter.

 Early life

 Hays was born in London on 8 September 1820, the daughter of a corn merchant named John Hays (Note: A John Hays, an "eminent corn-dealer", wrote Observations of Existing Corn Laws in 1824 (published by Richardson in London).
 John Hays was a partner of William C. Hall.
 They did business as Hays and Hall, Corn and Flour Factor, Merchant and Mealman and had locations in Brixton, Mark-lane in London and Bermondsey in Surrey.) and his wife, Elizabeth Mary Atkinson.
 Elizabeth had previously been married to Jacob Breese until his death in February 1807, giving Matilda two elder half-sisters, Emma Marianne and Clara, who married Frederick Salmon in 1830.
 Matilda's full siblings were Elizabeth, Susanna and Albert.

 Hays was identified as a Creole or, according to Joseph Parkes, half Creole.
 If this is true, it must be through her mother's side, as her father's family were Londoners going back at least three generations.